Tec4Sho/check-file-action/README.md

   - `GNUmakefile`

 >[!NOTE]
- Makefile Files are not auto-fix with `filefix: true` .
+ Makefile Files are not auto-fix with ` filefix: true `

 ### Check File Report :